45south/Yagi-Optimiser-Builder/README.md

-All-free-space model (no ground) — standard for comparing Yagi designs on gain/F-B/impedance; add height/ground effects separately once you've picked a design (real-ground modelling has its own quirks, like a genuine gain null at exactly 0° elevation — see `USER_GUIDE.md` if you hit that in EZNEC).
-Elements are modelled as single wires; the driven element (or, for `n_driven >= 2`, the driven chain — see `FIELD_REFERENCE.md`) is fed at its centre.
+All-free-space model (no ground) — standard for comparing Yagi designs on gain/F-B/impedance; add height/ground effects separately once you've picked a design (real-ground modelling has its own quirks, like a genuine gain null at exactly 0° elevation — see `USER_GUIDE.pdf` if you hit that in EZNEC).
+Elements are modelled as single wires; the driven element (or, for `n_driven >= 2`, the driven chain — see `FIELD_REFERENCE.pdf`) is fed at its centre.
 Search is a differential- evolution algorithm: a population of candidate designs is repeatedly mutated and the better performer kept, over many generations — this handles a noisy, non-convex, multi-objective search far better than